catseye/Eightebed/README.markdown

 suite of test programs, which can of course double as example sources;
 these can be found in the `eightebed.tests` module.

+`8ebed2c.py` also ships with a parser combinator module called `rooibos.py` which, being a single file and in the public domain, can be dropped into and used in any Python project that requires an LL(1) recursive-descent parser, if that's your sort of thing.

 For an appreciation of just how cockamamie `8ebed2c.py` is, run `8ebed2c.py --help` and read through the command-line options it provides.